Jet2 plc

 Jet2 plc (formerly Dart Group plc) is a British multinational airline company based in Leeds, England.

-Its head office is located in the Low Fare Finder House on the grounds of Leeds Bradford Airport, England.
+Its head office is listed as Low Fare Finder House on the grounds of Leeds Bradford Airport, England.
 Subsidiary Jet2.com has its head office in the same building.
+The commercial operations for the company are based at Holiday House, an office building in Leeds' city centre.